 - What other medical conditions have been diagnosed?

-- Does the person take prescription medications as directed?
+- Are prescription medications taken as directed?
 When was the most recent dose?

-- Do you know if the person recently used or has a history of alcohol or recreational drug use?
+- Do you know if the person recently used drugs or alcohol?
+Does the person have a history of alcohol or drug abuse?
+Is there any change in the pattern of use, such as increasing or stopping use?

 - Has the person recently appeared depressed, extremely sad or withdrawn?